amfairley/memorycards/PATCHNOTES.md

 - Security: **Assessor Feedback Addressed: 22, User Feedback Addressed: 5**
     * Despite being beyond the remit of this project, substantial effort has been given to making the website as secure as possible.
     * The developer has been trained to spot spam and not to click potential phishing links when reading through the responses from the contact me form.
-    * [obfuscator.io](obfuscator.io) was used to hide the public key for emailjs on the html pages for extra security so that this key cannot be used for malicious behaviour.
+    * [obfuscator.io](obfuscator.io) was used to hide the public key for emailjs on the html pages for extra security so that this key cannot be used for malicious behaviour. <br>
 **Before**:
 ``` JavaScript
 (function() {